treywelsh/roca/README.md

 ## TODOs

-- allow user to write it's own XML-RPC client based on an other HTTP client (Errors depends on request etc.)
 - more code reuse: for user delete and passwd have the same code (except RPC method and parameters).
 In addition, various resources have some identical or near identical methods (allocate, info, delete...)
 - look for another XML-RPC crate ?
   `serde_xmlrpc` lack a bit of flexibility when a method return type may vary regarding it's success: